Krukov/cashews/Readme.md

 - Middlewares
 - Client-side cache (10x faster than simple cache with redis)
 - Bloom filters
-- Different cache invalidation techniques (time-based and function-call based)
+- Different cache invalidation techniques (time-based or tags)
 - Cache any objects securely with pickle (use [hash key](#redis))
 - 2x faster then `aiocache`